buhfur/CURVE/README.md

 # CURVE
-welcome to CURVE, an in deveopment game by ryan mcvicker and william sackett
+welcome to CURVE, an in deveopment game by ryan mcvicker